Doraeamon/learngit/readme.txt

-hi,I am a new one.
+Creating a new branch is quick.